diku-dk/futhark-book/language.rst

 say that the value is *consumed*, and neither it nor any of its *aliases* (see below) can be used again.
 Otherwise, we would break the contract that gives the function liberty to manipulate the argument however it wants.
-Note that it is the type in the argument declaration that must be unique - it is permissible to pass a unique-typed variable as a non-unique argument (that is, a unique type is a subtype of the corresponding nonunique type).
+Notice that it is the type in the argument declaration that must be unique - it is permissible to pass a unique-typed variable as a non-unique argument (that is, a unique type is a subtype of the corresponding nonunique type).

-A variable :math:`v` aliases :math:`a` if they may share some elements, i.e. overlap in memory.
+A variable :math:`v` aliases :math:`a` if they may share some elements, for instance by an overlap in memory.
 As the most trivial case, after evaluating the binding ``b = a``, the variable ``b`` will alias ``a``.
 As another example, if we extract a row from a two-dimensional array, the row will alias its source: